walisc/WPooW/docs/DataAccess-PostType.md

     ```yaml
     Description:
-         Used to specify thee columns you want returned.
-Returns all columns if nothing specified
+         Used to specify the columns you want returned.
+Returns all columns if nothing is specified

     Paramters:
         $colums:
             Type: array
-            Description: Array of Post Type fieldname
+            Description: Array of PostType field/column names to return

-    Returns: wpOOWQueryObject
+    Returns: WPooWQueryObject
     ```

 * ### OrderBy($fieldname, $asc_desc, $use_numbers=false)

     ```yaml
     Description:
-         Added a field element to the Post Type
+        Used to specify field to order by

     Paramters:
         $fieldname:
             Type: string
-            Decription: Post Type field name you want to order by
+            Decription: PostType field name you want to order by
         $asc_desc:
             Type: string
             Description: ASC for ascending order based on the fieldname and DESC for descending